 The Somerset & Dorset in the glorious Prussian Blue days, as modelled by Trevor Gibson.
 The 7mm scale layout features carefully co-ordinated digital operation and sound effects.
 This definitive description is continued in next month’s Railway Modeller.

 PLAN OF THE MONTH

 Recycle by rail

 A modern rail-served recycling facility in the north-west of England is suggested as an alternative focal point for a contemporary-period layout.

 A guide to etched loco kit construction – 1

 John Cockcroft presents a three-part guide to getting the best out of locomotive kits, using the Connoisseur Models product for the Adams Class O2 0-4-4T in O gauge as an example.
 The scale drawings are from our Ian Beattie archive, adapted by Steve Croucher.

 The Great Model Railway Challenge

 It's back!
-We preview Series 2 of Channel 5's The Great Model Railway Challenge, episode 2 of which airs tonight at 8pm.
+We preview Series 2 of Channel 5's The Great Model Railway Challenge, the first semi-final of which airs on Saturday 12 October at 8pm!

 Having rediscovered some china clay wagons in his extensive collection of stock boxes, prolific layout builder Roger Nicholls built a new OO layout, set in the Duchy of Cornwall, on which to run them.